2021 Camping Böd Update

 Prior to making a booking, please ensure that you are familiar with all the current measures in place in Scotland for Covid-19.
 Up to date information can be located online at: https://www.gov.scot/coronavirus-covid-19/

 In Shetland, a Böd was a building used to house fishermen and their gear during the fishing season.
 Today, we've borrowed the word to describe basic accommodation for those who want a simple holiday in our islands.
 Anyone familiar with English "camping barns" will have a good idea of what to expect.

-The first camping Böds opened in l992 and more are planned to create a network throughout the Shetland Islands.
+The first camping Böds opened in l992 and a network has been created throughout the Shetland Islands.
 The Böds are all in attractive localities and each has an interesting history.
 They are an ideal way of seeing Shetland on a budget and you can combine some nights in a Böd with a stay in youth hostel, bed and breakfast or a tent.
 Böds are very basic, some in remote areas having no electricity.
-Visitors will need to bring their own bedding, and for some locations their own eating and cooking utensils.

 Fetlar is known as the “Garden of Shetland” and Aithbank boasts a wonderful location with sea views and a beach only a few metres away.

 Betty Mouat's BodBetty Mouats Bod